hcoles/pitest-site/pages/faq.markdown

 ## What are the requirements for running PIT?

-PIT requires Java 5 or above and either JUnit or TestNG to be on the classpath.
+PIT requires Java 6 or above (1.1.0 was the last release to support running pitest on Java 5) and either JUnit or TestNG to be on the classpath.

 JUnit 4.6 or above is supported (note JUnit 3 tests can be run using JUnit 4 so JUnit 3 tests are supported).